Sourav-Ghorai/YGPAcalculate/README.md

 # YGPAcalculate
-This is fully responsive website to calculate your YGPA.
+This is a fully responsive website to calculate your YGPA.